What is a Personal Real Estate Corporation?

 - Setup costs: Incorporation fees for a PREC can range from $1,000 to $2,500, in addition to any legal costs.

-- Administration: A PREC is a separate corporate entity, and requires filing its own corporate tax returns, which means maintaining additional records.
+- Administration: A PREC is a separate corporate entity, and requires filing its own corporate tax returns which differ significantly from personal tax returns.
+This means maintaining additional records.

 When should I incorporate?

-Incorporation is only advantageous if an agent can afford to keep some of their profits in the PREC, meaning that agents that require all their earnings for personal use do not stand to benefit from incorporation.
+Incorporation is only advantageous if you can afford to keep some of your profits in the PREC, meaning that agents that require all their earnings for personal use do not stand to benefit from incorporation.

 However, in most situations where incorporation is the goal it is better to incorporate sooner than later.
 For one thing, fees and costs associated with incorporation depend on the value of a business, so they may be lower earlier on.